MajkiIT/polish-ads-filter/.github/ISSUE_TEMPLATE/adverts_en.md

 ---
-name: General English issue template
-about: For people who don't speak Polish.
+name: Adverts
+about: Issues about Polish Advert Filters For AdBlock, uBlock Origin and AdGuard
+labels: reklama
+assignees: MajkiIT
 ---

 <!--